DHTMLX/scheduler-docs/data/recurring_events.md

 </select>
 ~~~

-- Hidden input (the lightbox will create only 'Daily' series):
+- Hidden input (the lightbox will create only the 'Daily' series):

 ~~~html
 <input type="hidden" name="repeat" value="day" />